DEBG14/Hybrid-Reasoning-on-LLMs/README.md

 * Modeling complex relationships and dependencies in datasets.

 # Key Features
-* Exploratory Research: Investigating how KGs influence the structuring of retrieved context.
 * Datasets: Includes publicly available sources like Wikipedia and  legal interogation datasets for question-answering tasks.
 * Knowledge Graph Construction: Transform unstructured data into structured knowledge graphs using graph transformers.
 * Enhanced Retrieval: Use graph-based reasoning with Cypher queries for more accurate context retrieval.